Information for live organ donors about the documents to include with their application for compensation for loss of earnings.

 If you are self-employed or a shareholder-employee you will need to provide:

-- IR3 (Individual Income Tax Return) submitted by you or your accountant, which specifies income sources and amounts and a Notice of Assessment from Inland Revenue, with adjustments to the IR3 or
+- IR3 (Individual Income Tax Return) submitted by you or your accountant, which specifies income sources and amounts and a copy of the Income Summary Report from your myIR account

 - if applicable, a completed KiwiSaver deduction form (KS2)